Abdullah-Alabbadi/can-of-books-backend/README.md

 ## Change Log
 Task List

-Make an Express server.
-Create a 'proof of life route' to test that everything is in working order.

-Deploy your basic-but-working server to Heroku.

-Bring in Mongoose.
-Ensure your local Mongo database is running.
-Connect to the Mongo database from within your code.

-Build a Mongoose 'User' schema with, at a minimum, valid keys for email (a string), and books (an array of BookSchema objects).

-Configure the BookSchema to hold name, description, and status.

-Use your schema to craft a User model.

-Modularize your code by putting your schema and model in its own separate file and requiring them into your server.

-Seed your database.
-Create a user object with your email address, and add some of your favorite books.
-Be sure to include all available attributes.
-Add at least three books to your database.

-Create a /books route.

-When a client sends a GET to the /books route, your server should retrieve all of the books belonging to requesting user from the books database, and return them in the response.
+The user is allowed to add and delete the book if it is registered on the site

+Add server code to handle PUT requests to a /book/:id route.
+Return the user's entire collection of books, with the updated included.

+Add a form in the front end to let the user edit an existing book's details.
+When the form is submitted, send the new data to the server, and render the response.

 ## Credit and Collaborations

-Ayyoub Al Keyyam
+Ayyoub Al Keyyam / Abdullah Alabbadi we work together to make the lab very precise.

 ---

-Name of feature: Storage
+Name of feature: Update a Resource.

-Estimate of time needed to complete: 3 hours.
+Estimate of time needed to complete: 1 hour.

-Start time: 3:00 PM.
+Start time: 2:30 PM.

-Finish time: 6:30 Pm.
+Finish time: 4:00 Pm.

-Actual time needed to complete: 3:30 hours.
+Actual time needed to complete: 1:30 hours.